briandconnelly/nicheconstruct/paper/04_discussion.md

 For example, when public goods accumulate in the environment, cooperators must decrease production to remain competitive [@kummerli2010molecular; @dumas2012cost].
 This favors cooperation that occurs facultatively, perhaps by sensing the abiotic [@koestler2014bile; @bernier2011modulation] or biotic environment [@darch2012density; @brown2001cooperation].

+## Cooperation and Niche Construction in Host-Symbiont Co-Evolution

 In many instances where cooperation occurs, the environment is itself a biological entity, which can introduce additional evolutionary feedbacks.
 As the host population changes, so too does selection on their symbiont populations.